ka1amita/data-science-independent-project-3/README.md

 -- WHERE median_household_income != 'NULL'
 GROUP  BY income
 ```
-Do characteristics of the zip-code area, such as median household income, influence students’ performance in high school?
 Hint: One option would be to use the CASE statement to divide the median_household_income into income ranges (e.g., <$50k, $50k-$100k, $100k+) and find the average exam scores for each.

 ## Additional Challenges